-All machines - Possible reason: The blade is being manually controlled by moving the joystick.
+Possible reason: The blade is being manually controlled by moving the joystick or levers.

-All machines

-AUTO

-Autos engaged

-Autos is engaged and activated with the blade inside the control range.

-In this state the system controls movement of the blade.

-Autos not ready

-Autos is engaged but cannot be activated so Autos is temporarily suspended.

-Possible reason: GNSS precision is outside tolerance, or the blade is off design.

-D3 - D5 machines and machines with a Trimble Valve Module

-Autos interlock

-Autos is engaged but the system has either:

-- Timed out of the Autos not ready state. - Detected a machine interlock condition, such as operator presence.

-If the machine has Slope Assist or Blade Float and either of those screens are active while using Autos, the system considers this to be an interlock condition.

-Note - To change out of this state, press the auto switch to return to the Manual state.

-8.1.2 Engaging Autos - D3 - D5 and Trimble Valve Module machines
+Autos status indicators Status Autos engaged AUTO Autos is engaged and activated with the blade inside the control range.
+AUTO In this state the system controls movement of the appropriate side of the blade or the sideshift.
+AUTO Autos not ready AUTO Autos is engaged but cannot be activated so Autos is temporarily suspended.
+AUTO Possible reason: GNSS precision is outside tolerance, or the blade is outside the control range.
+AUTO Autos interlock AUTO Autos is engaged but the system has either: • Timed out of the Autos not ready state.
+AUTO • Detected a machine interlock or error condition.
+AUTO Note - To change out of this state, press the auto switch to return to the Manual state.

+8.1.4 Engaging Left or Right Lift Autos

-WARNING - The cutting edge may move without warning when Autos is engaged.
-These sudden movements could cause injury to anyone near the cutting edge, or damage to an unattended machine.
-Always put the system in Manual and engage the machine's park brake before you leave the machine, or when somebody is working near the cutting edge.
+WARNING - The blade may move without warning when Autos is engaged.
+These sudden movements could cause injury to anyone near the blade, or damage to an unattended machine.
+Always put the system in Manual and engage the machine's park brake before you leave the machine, or when somebody is working near the blade.